aspose-cells/Aspose.Cells-Doc-md/english/net/developer-guide/technical-articles/comparison-migration/migrating-from-earlier-versions-of-aspose-cells/public-api-changes-in-aspose-cells-16-12-0/_index.md

 {{% /alert %}}
 ## **Deleted APIs**
 ### **Deleted DataLabels.Rotation Property**
-Please use DataLabels.RotationAngle property instead.
+Please use `DataLabels.RotationAngle` property instead.

 ### **Deleted Title.Rotation Property**
-Please use Title.RotationAngle property as an alternative.
+Please use `Title.RotationAngle` property as an alternative.

 ### **Deleted DataLabels.Background Property**
-It is advised to use the DataLabels.BackgroundMode property instead.
+It is advised to use the `DataLabels.BackgroundMode` property instead.

 ### **Deleted DisplayUnitLabel.Rotation Property**
-Please consider using DisplayUnitLabel.RotationAngle property to achieve the same goal.
+Please consider using `DisplayUnitLabel.RotationAngle` property to achieve the same goal.
-{{< app/cells/assistant language="csharp" >}}